NitinReddy-A/AI-Conversation-Assistant/README.md

 ## Usage

 1. Access the Streamlit-based website via the provided URL.
-2. Click the "Speak Person" button to capture your voice input.
+2. Click the "Record" button to capture your voice input.
 The transcribed text will appear in the text box below.
-3. Engage in a conversation through the interface (voice).
+3. Engage in a conversation through the interface (either text or voice).
 4. Click the "Help AI" button whenever assistance is needed.
-5. View the AI-generated response tailored to your query in the text box below.
+5. View the AI-generated response tailored to your query.

 ---